pskfyi/minecraft-outlander-modpack/pack/readme.md

    - Ultimine and automation options significantly reduce tedium of midgame.

+3. **Adventure** – Exploration, survival, and to a lesser extent combat, should all be accentuated through enhancing danger, encouraging collection, expanding movement, etc.

-3. **Integration** – As much as it makes sense, mods should be integrated with one another.
+4. **Integration** – As much as it makes sense, mods should be integrated with one another.
 This will involve both mods which have built-in integrations and modded recipes to create integrations.